-Greta Thunberg’s argument “listen to the scientists” speaks to the quality of her education at a young age.
-It is not “which scientist”; it recognizes how the body of evidence is established.
-It takes time, criticism, and continuous improvements in their methods and conclusions that eventually become indisputable.
+Greta Thunberg’s “listen to the scientists” argument speaks to the quality of her education at a young age.
+It is not “which scientist”; we need to recognize how the body of evidence is established.
+It takes time, criticism, and continuous improvements in the methods and conclusions that eventually become indisputable.

 Andrew C. Revkin’s lifetime of reporting produced a perfectly tuned review of his global experience as the observer of the growing pains of humanity as follows:

 “After tens of thousands of years of scrabbling by, spreading around the planet, and developing tools of increasing sophistication, humans are in surge mode and have only just started to become aware that something profound is going on.Andrew C. Revkin — An Anthropocene Journey.

 “It’s surely our responsibility to do everything within our power to create a planet that provides a home not just for us, but for all life on Earth.”
 “The truth is: the natural world is changing.
 And we are totally dependent on that world.”

 David Attenborough’s conclusion is clear in these two quotes.
 We now exercise power to “create a planet” and remain unknowingly dependent on those changes.